hello-nau/hello-nau/README.md

 Software Developer specializing in backend systems, microservices, and reactive architecture.

-Currently building aviation software at Trax USA, where I design and own microservices used daily by airline mechanics and managers for maintenance workflows, oversight, and scheduling.
+Currently building aviation software, designing and owning microservices used daily by airline mechanics and managers.

 ### What I work with